cinemascience/website/docs/source/viewers.rst

 Cinema:Scope
 ------------

 **Cinema:Scope** is a prototype cross-platform viewer application that allows the user to interactively explore a Cinema database of images, through both sliders and mouse controls.
 Cinema:Scope is compatible with the CSV specification of Cinema databases.
-In :numref: 'Figure %s <fig_Scope>', a Sedov blast wave is viewed with **Cinema:Scope**.
+In :numref:`fig_scope`, a Sedov blast wave is viewed with **Cinema:Scope**.
 The parameters linked to the mouse controls can be changed by the user.
 For databases with multiple artifacts, the image artifact can be changed by the user to change the view to a different set of images.

-.. _fig_Scope:

 .. figure:: images/cs_sedov.png
+    :name: fig_scope
     :width: 97%
     :alt: Cinema Scope Example
     :align: left